UK Property Market in 2025

 Rental yields are arguably one of the most important metrics for prospective investors to consider, but what is a good rental yield?

-The average rental yield in the UK currently sits at 3.63%, meaning anything over this amount is considered an above average – or good – rental yield.
+The average rental yield in the UK currently sits at 5.37% based on an average property purchase cost of £284,000 and an average monthly rent of £1,271, meaning anything over this amount is considered an above average – or good – rental yield.